 Botrytis Resistant Flowers to Grow

 Unfortunately, horticulturists haven’t developed any completely botrytis-resistant flower species.
 'Fantasy Blue' petunias and 'Tidal Wave Pink' petunias are two varieties that are more resistant to flower blight than older petunia varieties.
-Peony lovers may have more luck with tree peonies and intersectional hybrids than with P. lactiflora garden peonies.
+Peony lovers might have more luck with tree peonies and intersectional hybrids than with P. lactiflora garden peonies.
 Gardeners must continue to battle this tenacious fungal flower disease by practicing good garden and greenhouse hygiene and cultural practices.